 - Technology.
 Still have your VHS player?
 The founder of Blockbuster wishes you did.
 Technological changes can make or break a business.
 Whether new technology is introduced industry-wide, as when the laser was introduced to modern medicine, making surgeries easier and safer; or when it’s introduced to end users, as when consumers stopped renting videos to enjoy the cheaper, more convenient streaming services like Netflix, organizations must change to accommodate new technologies or suffer the consequences.

 - Economic.
 During the 2008 recession, consumers lost their jobs and cut back on their spending.
 These economic downturns had a major impact on businesses.
 Banks failed.
 General Motors and Chrysler filed for bankruptcy.
 Survival meant adapting to change.
 Companies like Lego, who experienced stagnant U.S. sales during this time, took the opportunity to build their markets in Europe and Asia.
 Netflix realized the potential of providing in-home entertainment to families that had cut back their entertainment budgets and grew their subscriptions by 3 million subscribers in 2009 alone.
-Meanwhile, in the midst of spiking fuel prices, gas guzzling Hummers were no longer en vogue and quietly went out of business.
+Meanwhile, in the midst of spiking fuel prices, gas guzzling Hummers were no longer en vogue and were discontinued.

 Companies can also experience internal forces of change, which can often be related to external forces, but are significant enough to be considered separately.
 Internal forces of change arise from inside the organization and relate to the internal functioning of the organization.
 They might include low performance, low satisfaction, conflict, or the introduction of a new mission, new leadership.